 Ok, and now for the big job of moving this thing outside!

 First some framing members were temporarily added to the coop so it could be lifted up and set on movable dollies.
 Then even more were temporarily added to the base so a tractor could pick it up on one side and a high boy jack on the other.

 The goal is to get the coop high enough so a trailer could be slipped in underneath it.
 Once it clears the height of the trailer, it can be lowered back down, strapped on tightly and then delivered to site.

 When I was picking out my location, I wanted it to be in shade most of the day (its hot in Texas!).
 I also wanted it close to the house so I could easily go out and retrieve the eggs.

 I’m going to be letting my chickens free range, so I don’t currently have a run built on to my coop.
 However if you want to build this coop and add a run, you could very easily butt it up to the side where the door is.

 Compact Chicken Coop Plans

 My neighbor is hatching me chickens, so I should be adding them in about a month!
 Follow me on Instagram, if you aren’t already, where you can follow along on that progress.

-Don’t forget you can get a set of plans HERE if you are interested.
+Don’t forget you can get a set of smaller chicken coop plans here if you are interested!

 That’s it for this project!
 Thanks for following along, and I’ll see you on the next one.